fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 func (r *myWidgetRenderer) Layout(s fyne.Size) {
 	ts := fyne.MeasureText(r.text.Text, r.text.TextSize, r.text.TextStyle)
 	r.text.Move(fyne.Position{X: (s.Width - ts.Width) / 2, Y: (s.Height - ts.Height) / 2})
-	r.rect.Resize(s)
+	r.background.Resize(s)
 }
 ```

-1. The size of the canvas.Text object is measured so we can center it.
+1. The size of the canvas.Text (r.text) object is measured so we can center it.
-2. The position of the canvas.Text object is centered
+2. The position of the canvas.Text (r.text) object is centered
-3. The size of the canvas.Rectangle (background) is set to the same size as the widget.
+3. The size of the canvas.Rectangle (r.background) is set to the same size as the widget.

-We need to define the minimum size of our widget.
+We also need to define the minimum size of our widget.

 We do this in the renderer because only the renderer knows the size of the canvas objects it contains.